AIcrowd/neurips2020-procgen-starter-kit/README.md

 Before making submission, you need to have your git setup done and add SSH key on AIcrowd GitLab.
 You can create a submission by pushing a tag to your repository with a prefix `submission-`.
 An example is shown below (you can keep repository name as you desire or have multiple repositories):

+**NOTE** : Before you make a submission, please ensure to accept the challenge rules by accepting the challenge rules by clicking the `Participate` button at : [https://www.aicrowd.com/challenges/neurips-2020-procgen-competition](https://www.aicrowd.com/challenges/neurips-2020-procgen-competition).

 ```bash

 # Optional: Start working with starter kit as starting point.